tisztamo/protosun/about.md

 The Protosun blog follows the development of the game explaining all details of the code and all glitches of JavaScript/CSS, giving you a deep understanding of HTML5 development.

 We will also learn something about game design, physics, user interface design, and also about the Universe.
-Last but not least we will encapsulate the game for mobile use, publish it to different stores and maybe learn some marketing stuff too.
+Last but not least, we will encapsulate the game for mobile use, publish it to different stores and maybe learn some marketing stuff too.